opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 Dealing with software that, for example, would like to limit my access to things on the internet or limit my time to be able to access a computer (which were definitely things that I dealt with a lot growing up) that was kind of the opposite, and very liberating.

-**Amanda Casari**: Do you feel like that same promise of open source exists today?
+**amanda casari**: Do you feel like that same promise of open source exists today?
 Or is it a different promise for you?

 **Elana Hashman**: I want it to.
 I think in a lot of cases it can be.
 I think the fundamentals are there.
 I think that a big difference between say, now and 2004 is back then, and it's sort of ironic almost even going back and looking at it, because Firefox was funded from a bunch of technology venture capital.